CZ-NIC/knot-resolver/doc/dev/build.rst

 Systemd
 -------

-It's recommended to use the upstream system unit files.
+It's recommended to use the upstream systemd unit files.
 If any customizations are required, drop-in files should be used, instead of patching/changing the unit files themselves.